OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/windchillrv&s.md

 ### Known Limitations

-* space.vars.SITENAME is not able to connect to Windchill RV&S via proxy for the operations (like loading projects, entities, etc) due to API limitation.
+* <code class="expression">space.vars.SITENAME</code> is not able to connect to Windchill RV&S via proxy for the operations (like loading projects, entities, etc) due to API limitation.
 * When Windchill RV&S is source end system in synchronization:
   * In Windchill RV&S, when a rank (order) is changed for any entity, neither its `Modified Date` is changed nor revision gets generated.
 Once operation of the rank (order) change is performed, it is reflected in the target end system upon the next update on the entity, which leads to the change in the `Modified Date` of the entity.